 There are good reasons to make the breakaway cable shorter than the safety chains.
 It means the trailer brakes come on before the safety chains disconnect (or snap or whatever).
 That’s good, especially going downhill.
 This solves one problem.
 If the hitch comes off and the trailer is only on by safety chains, when you apply vehicle brakes, the trailer will hit the tow vehicle.
 The tongue may hit (like this image), or it may dive under.
-Depending on your brake balance, applying the vehicle brakes (assuming the electrical is still connected), may or may not make the trailer slow more than the tow vehicle.
-Having the trailer breakaway kit start the job before the safety chains are also gone is a big benefit.
+Depending on your brake balance, applying the vehicle brakes (assuming the electrical connection?), the trailer may or may not slow more than the tow vehicle.
+Having the trailer breakaway kit start the job before the safety chains also shred is a big benefit.

 Good Luck With Your Trailer Breakaway Kit